Wyss Institute for Biologically Inspired Engineering

-The mission of the Wyss Institute is to: Transform healthcare, industry, and the environment by emulating the way nature builds.
+The mission of the Wyss is to: Transform healthcare, industry, and the environment by emulating the way nature builds.

 Our bodies — and all living systems — accomplish tasks far more sophisticated and dynamic than any entity yet designed by humans.
 By emulating nature’s principles for self-organizing and self-regulating, Wyss researchers develop innovative engineering solutions for healthcare, energy, architecture, robotics, and manufacturing.

 They focus on technology development and its translation into products and therapies that will have an impact on the world in which we live.
 So the Wyss is not interested in making incremental improvements to existing materials and devices, but in shifting paradigms.
 In this episode of DISRUPTIVE, we will focus on: CONFRONTING SEPSIS

 Sepsis is a bloodstream infection in which the body’s organs become inflamed and susceptible to failure.
 The leading cause of hospital deaths, sepsis kills at least eight million people worldwide each year.